spinnaker/governance/rfc/build-system/build-system.md

   interval.
 - Release more often.
 Release less often.
 Release every day?

+### New Artifact Repositories

+Currently we store our Docker images in Google Artifact Registry and our Maven and Debian packages in Bintray.
+There has been a desire for a while to move off of Bintray.
+We would like to move to a different artifact repository, ideally one that supports all the various Spinnaker artifacts: Debian, Docker, Maven, and npm.
+(This document doesn't describe any changes to npm artifacts, which are used by deck, but choosing a repository that can manage them seems wise.)

+Since Google Artifact Registry supports all these package formats, already has a Spinnaker/CDF project with billing and appropriate GSuite ACLs, and is staffed in the same organization as Google's Spinnaker team, we'll use that.

+**_Alternatives_**: GitHub Packages would be another reasonable choice since we're building in GitHub Actions, but it doesn't support Debian packages.

 ### Affected Repositories

 This new versioning scheme affects all repositories in the Spinnaker